DRSEA Seeking Prospects For Summer Baseball Program

 “It is therefore reasonable to believe that if Dominicans and other Latin American players thrive in the Dominican baseball environment, other players will likewise benefit from a Dominican baseball experience.”

-The first tryout will be at the baseball facilities at Lincoln University (www.lincoln.edu) in Southeastern Pennsylvania on October 17 at 1 p.m. and is open to current high school sophomores and juniors.
-Prospect should arrive for registration at 12:30 p.m.
+The tryout will be at the baseball facilities at Southern University (www.subr.edu), 801 Harding Blvd., Baton Rouge, LA at 10 a.m.
+January 16, 2016 and is open to current high school sophomores and juniors.
+Prospects should arrive for registration at 9:30 a.m.

 Prospects will be tested on an array of skills including hitting and fielding, as well as position skills.
 Prospects must provide their own transportation to the tryout, and provide their own baseball shoes, glove and practice clothes.
 All tryouts will receive a professional evaluation; participation in the tryout is not a guarantee of selection for or participation in the DRSEA SUMMER BASEBALL PROGRAM.
 Once selected, participation in the program is free of charge.
 There is a $25 registration fee to participate in the tryout.